 Head-on collisions can be horrific accidents with tragic results.
 The impact can lead to severe injuries and considerable property damage.

-As experienced personal injury lawyers, we’ve seen our share of injuries from head-on collisions.
+Many families have turned to Atlanta car accident attorneys like John Foy and Associates to understand their legal options post such tragedies.
+As experienced Atlanta personal injury lawyers, we’ve seen our share of injuries from head-on collisions.
 We’ve been a client-oriented law firm in Atlanta for more than 20 years, only serving clients injured due to someone else’s negligence.

 If you or a loved one has been injured in a head-on collision in Atlanta, there are some steps you can take to ensure your safety and help your chances of getting a good settlement.